Segmented Vs Continuous Diamond Blade

 Factors Relevant to Diamond Blades

-The Hardness of The Bond
+The hardness of the Bond

 Segmented and continuous diamond blades both use powdered metals to carry the diamonds in situ.
 The bond strength will determine the speed at which the diamonds are exposed because the blade is employed.
 Generally, bond strengths are often soft, medium, or hard with the diamonds becoming exposed more quickly the softer the bond.